-Continuum limit of bipartite lattices -- The SSH model: Concluding remarks

 The model also supports the emergence of a countable infinite set of exponentially localized zero-energy edge states when considered on a finite spatial domain.
 This set forms a mini flat band at zero energy in contrast to the discrete finite SSH model, where two nearly zero-energy edge states of opposite sign and location appear.
 Furthermore, the localization length of the edge states belonging to this flat band can be modified by varying the non-locality parameter $a$.
 In this respect, the model exhibits important differences from the discrete SSH model, which suggests also to revisit the formulation of bulk-edge correspondence.

 Our method for deriving continuous analogues of bipartite lattices is quite general and can be extended to other bipartite systems beyond SSH, as well as to more complex multipartite lattices.
+Furthermore, it would be interesting to consider the possibility to formulate the model in two spatial dimensions and explore the eventual emergence of localized states there.

 Finally, a note is in order concerning a corresponding experimental realization of our continuous non-local model.
 The standard SSH model has been implemented and analyzed experimentally in a variety of different physical situations and setups, such as the topological band structure of ultracold trapped atoms \cite{Cooper2019}, water waves in channels in the linear and nonlinear regime \cite{Anglart2025}, photonic superlattices \cite{Wang2021,Klauck2021}, and mechanical spring-connected systems \cite{Thatcher2022}.
 Non-locality could possibly be added to some of these setups analogous to the case of a helix, where long-range hopping across windings is enabled by the curved geometry \cite{Stockhofe2015}.
 Still, whether our spatially non-local continuous space analogues of bipartite (or multipartite) lattices can be realized experimentally remains an open and challenging question for future research.